Transporting equipment and driving farm equipment and vehicles requires focus and skill when moving between farms and fields.

 Top ATV Transportation Tips

-- Wear protective gear
+Wear protective gear

-- Inspect mechanical conditions daily
+Inspect mechanical conditions daily

-- Apply brakes lightly on slippery surfaces
+Apply brakes lightly on slippery surfaces

-- Follow age and legal requirements
+Follow age and legal requirements

-- Climb hills in low gear
+Climb hills in low gear

-- Use counterweights with additional equipment
+Use counterweights with additional equipment

-- Do not operate under the influence of alcohol
+Do not operate under the influence of alcohol

-- Attend training course
+Attend training course

-Farmsafety for ATVs:
+Farmsafety for ATVs

 Wear Protective Gear

+The absence of a cab or any protective barrier increases the risk of ejection from an ATV.
 A helmet is the single most important piece of protective equipment when riding an ATV.
 There are many different options when it comes to selecting a helmet for riding ATVs.
 You should only select a helmet that has the label of the Department of Transportation, the American National Standards Institutes or the Snell Memorial Foundation.
+Full-face helmets offer the most protection, guarding the face and the head.
 Open-faced helmets are lighter to wear, but should always be worn with a chin guard to protect the chin and mouth.
-Full-face helmets offer more protection, guarding the face and the head.
 Both types of helmets should fit snugly and be securely fastened when riding the ATV.

-- Tires: Always maintain the recommended tire pressure in each tire.
+Tires: Always maintain the recommended tire pressure in each tire.
 Use a low pressure gauge to check the pressure; most automobile tire gauges do not accurately measure low pressure in ATV tires.
 Use a torque wrench to tighten and secure all wheel lug nuts, and rock the tire to check for worn-out bearings and loose nuts.

-- Brakes: Brakes can prevent an ATV accident in a matter of seconds.
-They are one of the most important mechanical parts on an ATV and should be kept in prime condition.
+Brakes: Brakes can prevent an ATV accident in a matter of seconds.
+They are one of the most important parts on an ATV and should be kept in prime condition.
 If an adjustment needs to be made, consult the owner’s manual before adjusting to prevent injury.

-- Drivetrain and chassis: Riding on rough terrain will loosen chassis parts.
+Drivetrain and chassis: Riding on rough terrain will loosen chassis parts.
 Check each part to ensure all are tightly secured, including handlebars, and footrests, and adjust with fasteners with a wrench if necessary.

 Follow Age and Legal Stipulations

 Missouri law regulates where and how ATVs can be operated.
 Missouri legislation says that children under 16 can legally operate an ATV, but if they are not on land owned by their parent or guardian they must ride under adult supervision.
 Never allow small children to operate ATVs by themselves; they may be big enough to reach the throttle and brakes, but may lack the ability to know how to use those controls to operate the ATV.

 Attend Training Course